 1994 Seagrave 110′ Ladder

 Seagrave 4 door enclosed cab with seating for 6 with 5 SCBA seats.
 Powered by a Detroit Diesel and Allison Automatic Transmission.
 110′ Seagrave Ladder with waterway with remote nozzle.
 Full NFPA warning light and siren package is included on the truck.
 Onan Diesel Generator with just 352 hours.
-The vehicle only has 17,969 miles and is available 4th quarter 2022.
+The vehicle only has 17,969 miles and is available middle of 2nd quarter 2023.
 Contact Bob today at 1-877-346-1373

 Manufacturers History: Frederic Seagrave (1849-1923) began as a builder of ladders, establishing Seagrave & Co. in Detroit in 1881.
 He expanded his business to include the manufacture of hand and horse-drawn hook and ladder wagons and hose carts.
 In 1891, he moved the company to Columbus, Ohio where it was renamed the Seagrave Company.
 Frederic Seagrave patented a spring-raised aerial ladder and the company began development of a motor-driven apparatus.
 Over the following decades, Seagrave developed and sold several models of custom chassis and apparatus, including the V-12, Model 80E and Anniversary series.

 In 1963, Seagrave became a division of FWD (Front Wheel Drive Corp., founded in 1914) and production was transferred to Clintonville, Wisconsin the following year.
 In 2001, James Hebe, who resurrected American LaFrance purchased the assets of Seagrave.
 Hebe ran the company until 2006, the same year Seagrave celebrated its 125th anniversary.
 Today, Seagrave is owned by ELB Capital Management.